Sinnedennis/Lowbar/README.md

     ```
 ___
 ### Usage
-To run the test suite using Lowbar, run the following terminal command:
+To run the test suite using Lowbar, type the following terminal command:

 ```
 npm t
 ```

-To run the same test suite using Underscore.js, run:
+To run the same test suite using Underscore.js, type:

 ```
 npm run _